open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 call for a Constitution check to see if you have the stamina to make it that far.
 In this case, your GM might allow you to apply your proficiency in Athletics and ask for a Constitution (Athletics) check.
-So if you’re proficient in Athletics, you apply your proficiency bonus to the Constitution check just as you would normally do for a Strength (Athletics) check.
+So if you're proficient in Athletics, you apply your proficiency bonus to the Constitution check just as you would normally do for a Strength (Athletics) check.
 Similarly, when your half-­orc barbarian uses a display of raw strength to intimidate an enemy, your GM might ask for a